payamyek/adventofcode2022/solutions/day2/partB/README.md

 ### Parsing Input Data (Same as Part A)

-The input file consists of two characters seperated by a space on separate lines.Notice that we commonly utilize the function `strip()` which just removes the `\n` character from each line.
+The input file consists of two characters seperated by a space on separate lines.
 We can simply just read in this data and utilize the `split()` function to extract the player moves in the following manner `'A Y'.split(" ") == ['A', 'Y']`.

 This extraction is at the heart of the problem because once we have the player moves we simply just hae to write the